z3moo/z3moo.github.io/src/content/blog/cscv-2025-forensics-writeup/index.md

 CSCV2025{your_computer_<DESKTOP NAME>_has_be3n_kicked_by_<hensh1n_registryValue>}
 ```

-Using the provided disk image I located the desktop name in `System.evtx` and the registry value in the user's `NTUSER.DAT` (viewed with Registry Explorer):
+Using the provided disk image, I located the desktop name in `System.evtx` and the registry value in the user's `NTUSER.DAT` (viewed with Registry Explorer):

 ![alt text](<../../../assets/images/CSCV-2025/NostalgiaS/image copy 20.png>)